john-s-butler-dit/Maths-in-the-Wild/04_DecisionMaking/index.md

 ---
 layout: page
-title: Predator Prey
+title: Decision Making
-permalink: /01_Predator_Prey/
+permalink: /04_DecisionMaking/
 ---

-The workshop is about how data and maths can be used to model a predator-prey relationship.
-The maths cannot not only recreate the observations and be used to model if is there is a change in the environment like the reintroduction of
-Wolves into Ireland.
+This workshop shows how even making simple decisions like whether to go left or right can be modelled and predicted using maths.
+The same formula has been used to model a particle moving in space.